 Summer Ratatouille.
 If your vegetable garden is overflowing with zucchini, tomatoes, and peppers, you can make a wonderful Summer Ratatouille!
 There are several ways to make ratatouille.
 Mine is more like a veggie “stew” with zucchini, tomatoes, bell peppers, garlic, and herbs!
 The traditional version calls for eggplant.
 You can certainly add eggplant, but I didn’t have any on hand!

 The best version of this dish that I ever ate was in Tampa, Florida.
 The restaurant was an old-style Italian restaurant with very high-end Italian food.
 Their slightly smoky ratatouille was served as a side dish.
 The waiter seemed to be surprised at how much I liked it.
-Never did find out their secret to the smokiness, although I suspect they grilled or roasted the vegetables in the dish before sauteing them together.
+Never did find out their secret to the smokiness, although I suspect they added a dash or two of smoked Spanish paprika.

 This is a simple recipe that just requires a little time to cook to perfection.
 Don’t overcook the vegetables or they will be a mushy mess.